Close Banner

 Other Nighttime Entertainment

-Over at Disney's Hollywood Studios, check out "The Wonderful World of Animation" and "Disney Movie Magic" projections at the Chinese Theater.
+Headed to Disney's Hollywood Studios?
+Check out "The Wonderful World of Animation" and "Disney Movie Magic" projections at the Chinese Theater.
 We highly recommend viewing one of our favorite nighttime shows, Fantasmic!, at the Hollywood Hills Amphitheater.

-Though Disney Enchantment is the main nighttime spectacular for Magic Kingdom, there is still plenty of fun once the sun sets as smaller nighttime entertainment continues:
+Happily Ever After is the main nighttime spectacular for Magic Kingdom.
+However, there is still plenty of fun once the sun sets as smaller nighttime entertainment continues:

 Whimsical sea creatures light up Seven Seas Lagoon in the nightly Electrical Water Pageant.
-The water parade typically starts at 9 p.m. and rotates through the lake for an hour.
+The water parade typically starts at 8:35 p.m. and rotates through the lake for an hour.
 It is viewable from the Magic Kingdom hotels, as well as Fort Wilderness and Wilderness Lodge.
-There are also special enhancements made for the 50th anniversary!

-Have you seen Disney Enchantment yet?
+Are you a fan of Happily Ever After?
 Where is your go-to fireworks viewing spot?
 Let us know in the comments below!

 Related: Treat Yourself to a Magic Kingdom Fireworks Dessert Party